1jour1vin

 Food and wine pairings

-Enjoy with meat dishes in sauce or marinated, mild cheeses...
+Enjoy it with meat in sauce or marinated meat, and mild cheeses...

 Bettane & Desseauve